 Q: What if I’m on a low-carb diet?

 A: All of our meats are surprisingly low in carbs.
 We do use brown sugar in our dry rub, but by the time you get your meat there isn’t much per portion.
-Typically, the burnt ends will be highest in carbs (since they come in our sweet KC-style sauce they typically have less than 50 carbs or so per serving…which is 1/3 lb. for our sandwiches).
+Typically, the burnt ends will be highest in carbs (since they have the most rub on them per serving they typically have less than 50 carbs or so per serving…which is 1/3 lb. for our sandwiches).
 The half-rack of ribs typically has less than 20 carbs per serving, while the pork, brisket and chicken typically have less than 10 (if you take the skin off our chicken, it has virtually no carbs).
 All of our sandwiches can be made without a bun or open faced on a single slice of bread if you are counting carbs.
 And you should skip the cornbread and cookies.

 Q: What kind of wood do you use for smoking?

 A: We use locally grown and seasoned live oak, one of the few hardwoods that grow in south Florida that are suitable for smoking.
 Fun fact: palm trees aren’t actually trees…they are technically grasses.
 And we’re pretty sure if you used them for smoking, your meat would taste like burnt lawn clippings.

 Q: What do you recommend for lunch/dinner?
 What’s good today?

 A: It’s all good.
 We wouldn’t serve it otherwise.
 You’ll have to decide for yourself what you want to eat.
 Can’t help you there.

 Q: Do you cater?
 Will you bring your smoker to our event?